dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 [^4^]: [DFINITY Wows the Crowd at ETHDenver](https://medium.com/dfinity/dfinity-wows-the-crowd-at-ethdenver-7389f265e0dd#ae85)
 [^5^]: [Full protocol integration](https://internetcomputer.org/ethereum-integration)

-##  Can I use my existing hardware wallets or mobile apps to manage my multichain assets on the Internet Computer?
+### Can I use my existing hardware wallets or mobile apps to manage my multi-chain assets on the Internet Computer?

-The information extracts provided do not specifically mention the use of existing hardware wallets or mobile apps to manage multichain assets on the Internet Computer.
+The information extracts provided do not specifically mention the use of existing hardware wallets or mobile apps to manage  multi-chain assets on the Internet Computer.
 However, the Internet Computer does support the creation of on-chain or hybrid multi-signature wallets that can control assets not only on the Internet Computer, but also on other platforms using Bitcoin integration [source](https://support.dfinity.org/hc/en-us/articles/6080909704212-What-kind-of-asynchronous-DeFi-projects-can-I-create-on-the-IC-).

 For more specific information about hardware wallets or mobile apps compatibility, you may want to refer to the official documentation or forums of the Internet Computer.